Check if File / Directory Exists

 When checking if a file exists, the most commonly used FILE operators are -e and -f.
 The first one will check whether a file exists regardless of the type, while the second one will return true only if the FILE is a regular file (not a directory or a device).

-The most readable option when checking whether a file exists or not is to use the test command in combination with the .
+The most readable option when checking whether a file exists or not is to use the test command in combination with the if statementarrow-up-right .
 Any of the snippets below will check whether the /etc/resolv.conf file exists:

 FILE=/etc/resolv.conf